Model validation for aggregate inferences in out-of-sample prediction: Aggregate scoring from cellwise components

 The continuous ranked probability score (CRPS) is an extension of squared error that incorporates the full probability distribution.
 This relationship suggests that the CRPS for the population level MRP estimate be similarly decomposed.
 CRPS is described as

-where $F$ is the CDF of the predictive distribution and $x$ is the true value \citep{gneiting2007strictly}.
+where $F$ is the cumulative distirbution function of the predictive distribution and $x$ is the true value.
 One benefit of this score is that it can be implemented through approximate draws of this distribution (Equation (21) of \citealp{gneiting2007strictly}).
-To harmonise notation, we denote $\phi$ as the posterior estimate for the population expectation.
+To harmonise notation, we denote $\phi$ as the posterior estimate for the population expectation and $\mathbf{\phi}'$ as a permutation of the posterior draws of $\mathbf{\phi}$,

 In our setting we focus on cases where we use posterior draws to estimate expectation.
-Denoting the $b^{th}$ posterior draw as $\mathbf{\phi}^b$ and $\mathbf{\phi}'$ as a permutation of the posterior draws of $\mathbf{\phi}$, we can write this as
+Denoting the $b^{th}$ posterior draw as $\mathbf{\phi}^{b}$, we can write this as